uw-vortex/VORTEX-handbook/02-roles-expectations.md

 In addition to the above, undergraduate students are expected to:
 * Focus on their undergraduate courses.
 Protect your study time and do not overcommit to lab tasks if you don't have the time;
-* Try to carve out time to work in the lab.
-This doesn't have to be related to lab tasks; studying for midterms or working on assignments in the vicinity of active research can help you pick up small tips or meaningful interactions with senior students in the lab;
+* Try to carve out time to work in the lab environment.
+This doesn't mean you have to be working on lab tasks; studying for midterms or working on assignments in the vicinity of active research can help you pick up small tips or meaningful interactions with senior students in the lab;
 * Develop core research skills related to experimental design, basic data collection, as well as reading, writing, and presentation skills.

 FROM THE STUDENTS: We expect our undergraduate student peers to: